Skip to content

 Unfortunately, it is impossible to tell which types of chemicals are present in contaminated water without a test.
 People in remote areas are at a disadvantage in this case as they do not have access to testing services and facilities.

-Alternatives to boiling as a Water Purification Methods
+to Boiling as a Water Purification Methods

 The effectiveness of boiling water for purification is not always guaranteed.
 Fortunately, there are other methods that are much more effective against chemicals and micro-organisms capable of withstanding extreme temperatures: